 Our tribute to Delta Police officers who lost their lives in the line of duty

 Since the Delta Police Department was formed in 1888 two officers have died while performing their duties.
-We offer our respect and gratitude.
+We remain committed to honouring their memory.

-On April 8, 2000 the Delta Police Department lost one of its members in a tragic motorcycle crash while in the performance of his duties.
+On April 8, 2000 the Delta Police Department lost Constable Mark Nieuwenhuis in a tragic motorcycle crash while on duty.
+Cst.
+Nieuwenhuis was on patrol at two in the morning, responding to reports that a black Corvette had been involved in a drag race at Tilbury Industrial Park.
+He lost control of his bike and crashed.
 He was 36 years old and left behind a wife and three young children.
-He was a well-respected nine-year member of the Delta Police Department.
+Mark was a well-respected nine-year member of the Delta Police Department.

 Mark Nieuwenhuis was born in New Westminster, BC.